astropy/pyvo/docs/mivot/index.rst

 MIVOT (``pyvo.mivot``)
 **********************

-This module contains the new feature handling model annotations in VOTable.
+This module contains the new feature of handling model annotations in VOTable.
 Astropy version >= 6.0 is required.

 Introduction